kevin-orr/interviewQs/java/collections/map/README.md

 <br><br>
 * ### *Can you explain some differences between HashMap and Hashtable?*<br>
 The **HashMap** is **unsynchronized** and also allows for **null** values and **null** key.<br>The Hashtable has also been around much longer - since JDK 1.0, whereas the HashMap is a relative new comer having been introduced in JDK 1.2<br>
-if you're looking for a thread-safe, highly-concurrent collections then you should take a look at *java.util.concurrent* over Hastable for example.
+if you're looking for a thread-safe, highly-concurrent collection then you should take a look inside *java.util.concurrent* - lots of alternatives to using Hastable for example.